Why Do Orthopedic Surgeons Hate Podiatrists?

 What does a podiatrist do on a first visit?

 Firstly, the podiatrist will do a comprehensive examination of your lower legs, feet, and ankles.
 They will check for symptoms of inadequate circulation in the lower legs and feet.
-Also, they will find out if your skin or nail has conditions like
+Also, they will find out if your skin or nails have conditions like warts, fungal infections, discolouration, corn, bunions, or blisters.

 What is the best doctor to see for foot pain?